-J-1 researcher guidance from DOS.
-The J-1 exchange visitor program authorizes people to - among other things - study, teach, research, or intern in the US (described by US Citizenship and Immigration Services (2023)).
-The US Department of State (2022)-led Early Career STEM Research Initiative connects sponsoring firms and research organizations with J-1 visa holders who seek STEM research experience with industry.
-J-1 researchers are expected to return home after visa expiration (5-year maximum) and are often subject to the 2-year home residency requirement.
+The J-1 exchange visitor program authorizes people to-among other things-study, teach, research, or intern in the United States (described by US Citizenship and Immigration Services 2023).
+The Department of State (DOS)-led (US Department of State 2022) Early Career STEM Research Initiative connects sponsoring firms and research organizations with J-1 visa holders who seek STEM research experience with industry.
+J-1 researchers are expected to return home after visa expiration (five-year maximum) and are often subject to the two-year home residency requirement.

+H-1B Research Cap Exemptions Regulation from DHS

-H-1B research cap exemptions regulation from DHS.
-H-1B cap-exempt employers include institutions of higher education, non-profit entities affiliated with institutions of higher education, and non-profit research or governmental research organizations.
-The rulemaking required by Executive Order of October 30 (2023) includes clarification on cap-exemption for non-profits where research is a central focus and for employees at for-profit firms that collaborate with university-based or non-profit research organizations.
+H-1B cap-exempt employers include institutions of higher education, nonprofit entities affiliated with institutions of higher education, and nonprofit research or governmental research organizations.
+The rule-making required by the Executive Order of October 30 (2023) includes clarification on cap exemption for nonprofits where research is a central focus and for employees at for-profit firms that collaborate with universitybased or nonprofit research organizations.

+J-1 Exchange Visitor Skills List Regulation from DOS

-J-1 exchange visitor skills list regulation from DOS.
-The Exchange Visitor Skills List details the "specialized knowledge and skills that are deemed necessary for the development of an exchange visitor's home country" (US Department of State, 2009).
-Executive Order of October 30 (2023) requires the Department of State to consider criteria to update countries and skills on the Skills List, as it relates to the 2-year home residency requirement.
-A revised list has the potential to broaden the scope and quantity of exchange visitors to the US, especially in STEM fields critical to the US.
+The Exchange Visitor Skills List details the "specialized knowledge and skills that are deemed necessary for the development of an exchange visitor's home country" (US Department of State 2009).
+The Executive Order of October 30 (2023) requires the DOS to consider criteria to update countries and skills on the Skills List, as it relates to the two-year home residency requirement.
+A revised list has the potential to broaden the scope and quantity of exchange visitors to the United States, especially in STEM fields critical to the United States.